Myckland/myckland/README.md

 ### Hi there 👋
-I am current Data Science undergrad at Simon Fraser University.
+🌱  I am current Data Science undergrad at Simon Fraser University.

-Currently honing my skills in Python and R as my technical skills.

-I also learned web development as my side project.

-Open to any project discussion and future collaboration.
+🤔  Mainly working in R and Python but also interested in other languages.

 <!--